24 Apr In conversation with LDNFinance

 With the changing market, brokers should focus on upskilling their expertise and knowledge base.
-Many brokers are providing an excellent service for their clients on vanilla transactions, but the key thing for a broker to differentiate themselves from their peers is to be able to show their expertise in structuring and financing the most challenging deals.
-It is important for any residential mortgage broker wanting to move to the specialist finance sector to go through the right training to understand the complexities of the industry and to acquire the right skillset to be able to assist with the complex transactions.
+Many brokers are providing an excellent service for their clients on vanilla transactions.
+But the key thing for a broker to differentiate themselves is to show their expertise in structuring and financing the most challenging deals.
+It is important for any residential mortgage broker to go through the right training.
+This is to understand the complexities of the industry.
+Also, to acquire the right skill set to be able to assist with the complex transactions.
 This can be done by working alongside a more experienced Specialist finance broker.

-More importantly, as a broker, we need to be satisfied that whichever lender we approach to fund a development deal will have the funds in place throughout the project to ensure, not only, completion of the project but the ability to fund it through the sales process too.
+More importantly, as a broker, we need to be satisfied that the lender we approach will have the funds.
+This is throughout the project.
+This is to ensure completion of the project and funding throughout the sales process.
 Relationships with well-established BDM’s and their funding lines are worth their weight in gold when the market hardens!

-Have you seen any noticeable (and positive) changes in the market which have been driven by the current conditions?
+Have you seen any noticeable (and positive) changes in the market recently?

 The greatest change we have seen in market is the diversification of bridging lenders.
-With the combination of both stable high street lenders and diverse new entrants, lenders have expanded and created certain niches for themselves, whether it is through speed, high leverage, quirky property types, no credit score or no valuation/legal fees.
-Some of the larger development funders are now targeting larger loans only and have raised their minimum loan size as they consider smaller and larger projects to be the same amount of work and therefore, they can get more value out of the larger projects.
+With the combination of both stable high street lenders and diverse new entrants, lenders have expanded.
+They have also created certain niches for themselves.
+Whether it is through speed, high leverage, quirky property types, no credit score or no valuation/legal fees.
+Some of the larger development funders are now targeting larger loans only.
+They have raised their minimum loan size smaller and larger projects to be the same amount of work.
+Therefore, they are able to get more value out of larger projects.

 What do you think is the next biggest opportunity in the market?

-The bridge to sell market will remain strong for the next year until the number of transactions and speed of purchasing increases.
-We see opportunities emerging in Pre-planning acquisition finance, where developers are hoping to take advantage of improving values of development opportunities where the market will continue to recover while they spend time in the planning process.
-Once planning is approved, and the sites are built out they should be selling their units in a market that is more buoyant.
+The bridge to sell market will remain strong until the number of transactions and speed of purchasing increases.
+We see opportunities emerging in pre-planning acquisition finance.
+This is where developers are hoping to take advantage of improving values of development opportunities.
+This is where the market will continue to recover while they spend time in the planning process.
+Once planning is approved, and the sites are built, they should sell in a market that is more buoyant.